South Carolina Rental Laws - An Overview of Landlord Tenant Rights in Hilton Head

 Appfolio Websites • May 30, 2022

 Landlord responsibilities in South Carolina include abiding by certain laws, specifically South Carolina’s Landlord-Tenant Laws.
-Title 27 of the South Carolina Code Chapter 40 highlights all the rights and responsibilities that each party has regardless of what is included in their lease or rental agreement.
+Title 27 of the South Carolina Code Chapter 40 highlights all the rights and responsibilities of each party when you rent a building, including those related to rent, regardless of what is included in their lease or rental agreement.

-As a landlord, it’s imperative that you familiarize yourself with this important piece of South Carolina law to avoid potential legal issues with your tenants.
+As a landlord, it’s imperative that you familiarize yourself with South Carolina laws to avoid potential legal issues with your tenant.

-The following is a basic overview of South Carolina’s Landlord-Tenant law.
+The following is a basic overview of South Carolina’s Landlord-Tenant laws.

 Required Landlord Disclosures in South Carolina

-South Carolina landlords are required to make certain disclosures under federal and state laws.
-Under South Carolina state law, a landlord must make the following important disclosures prior to a tenant moving into their personal property.
+South Carolina landlords are required to make certain disclosures under federal and state regulations when you rent a building.
+Under South Carolina state legislation, a landlord must make the following important disclosures prior to a tenant moving into their personal belongings.

 Lead-Based Paint

-If you're the landlord or an investment property built prior to 1978, federal law requires you to inform your tenant of any known use of lead-based paint on the property.
+If you're the South Carolina residential landlord of an investment building built prior to 1978, federal regulations require you to inform your tenant of any known use of lead-based paint on the rental property.

 Authorized Agents

-Landlord tenant law dictates that landlords must also provide their tenant with the contact information of all individuals authorized to manage the property or rental premises.
+Legislation dictates that landlords must also provide their tenant with the contact information of all individuals authorized to manage the rental.

 Security Deposit Limit